Digital1O1/Data_Structures/GeeksForGeeksDSA/DataStructures/BinaryTree/BinaryTreeNotes.md

 ### First step
 - Create a `root node` for an empty tree
-- The following insertuions would iteratively search for an `empty place` at each level of the tree
+- The following instructions would iteratively search for an `empty place` at each level of the tree
   - When an empty `left` or `right` child is found
   - A new node is inserted there
   - By convention insertion always starts with the left child node